-The unknown model parameters are estimated using maximum-likelihood estimation.
+The unknown model parameters are estimated using least-squares estimation.

 A coefficient describes the size of the contribution of that predictor; a near-zero coefficient indicates that variable has little influence on the response.
 The sign of the coefficient indicates the direction of the relationship, although the sign can change if more terms are added to the model, so the interpretation is not particularly useful.
 A confidence interval expresses the uncertainty in the estimate, under the assumption of normally distributed errors.
 Due to the central limit